 The 15th and 16th holes at Rancho California kind of stick out like a sore thumb and feel somewhat uninspired—as if they were not originally part of the same course or Mr. Jones took a nap that day when his team was laying out the final routing.
 Both are flat and pretty wide open, and 16 is one of the more boring par-3s you’ll come across anywhere.

 Beyond those two bland holes, though, this is definitely a challenging course with a lot of design diversity and dynamic qualities you won’t soon forget.

 It was also great to see the course in good overall condition.
 The tee boxes and fairways were playing nicely coming out of their recent overseed.
 The rough was a bit more hit and miss (some great areas and other spots that were not so good).
-The greens have recovered beautifully from the aeration they did a few weeks ago.
-There aren’t really any traces of punching, but they are extremely soft.
+The greens had recovered beautifully from the aeration they did a few weeks prior.
+There weren’t really any traces of punching, but they were extremely soft.
 This was great on approach shots (fire away at that pin!), but toward the end of the day we encountered some really bumpy putts as the result of spike marks and minor ball mark damage.